necheffa/nsddyn/README.md

 1. `git clone https://gitlab.com/necheffa/nsddyn.git`
 2. `cd nsddyn/`
 3. `make`

-This will result in a bin/ directory being created, located here will be the dynupd and nsddynum binaries.
+4. `make package`

-Until the Makefile can be updated with an install target, these will need to be manually copied to your primary NSD server.
+Once the package is generated, it will need to be copied to your primary NSD server.

 The client component of nsddyn can be found in the client/ directory. nsddyncc is the cURL client and is designed to be run from a typical GNU/Linux distro.
 A RouterOS client can be found in nsddynrosc.
 It is not required to use both, choose which one best fits your environment and manually copy it to the client.